leslieroca/leslieroca/README.md

 - 👋 Hi, I’m Leslie Rodriguez, @leslieroca
-- 👀 I’m interested in web development with Python and JavaScript
+- 👀 I’m interested in web development with Python and Golang
 - 🌱 I’m currently learning Django, Data vizualization tools, Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on any project including open source projects
 - 📫 How to reach me, email: leslie.roca56@gmail.com or through LinkedIn: https://www.linkedin.com/in/leslierc